-If you’re considering becoming a counsellor or a social worker, you’ll likely be weighing up the nature of the roles to determine which will be the right fit for you.
+If you’re looking to become a counsellor or a social worker, you’ll likely be weighing up the nature of the roles to determine which will be the right fit for you.

 While on the surface of things they may appear similar, they are distinct professions that operate independently.
 With key differences stemming from the nature of their work, all the way to entry requirements, job and progression opportunities.

-Social workers work with third parties to provide services.
-They’ll use person-centred approach to listen to the client to understand their thoughts and feelings about what they want.
+Many people wonder ‘what does a social worker do?’, and the answer is social workers work with third parties to provide social services.
+They’ll use a person-centred approach to listen to the client to understand their thoughts and feelings about what they want.
 They will ask questions and provide advice and signposting, but they don’t deliver counselling services.

-A social worker helps people gain access to the social services they need.
-To assist them with their current circumstances and provide multi-disciplinary support to help the individual achieve their chosen goals.
-Their aim is to help the individual maintain their independence in a safe and stable environment.
+The role of social workers is to help people gain access to the social services they need.
+A social worker assists them with their current circumstances and provides multi-disciplinary support to help the individual achieve their chosen goals.
+Their aim is to help the individual receiving social work support to maintain their independence in a safe and stable environment.

-They support anyone from children and young people, adults and older people with issues ranging from abuse and neglect, to physical disabilities or mental health issues.
+As many people can require their help, the roles and responsibilities of a social worker vary depending on who they are assisting.
+Social workers can support anyone from children and young people to adults and older people with issues ranging from abuse and neglect, to individuals with physical disabilities or mental health issues.

-Unlike counsellors, social workers meet with individuals in their home or other safe setting to assess their situation and needs.
-They then work with relevant third parties to develop care plans.
-Which provide the support that will help them achieve their identified goals.
+Unlike registered counsellors, social workers meet with individuals in their homes or other safe settings to assess their situation and needs.
+They then work with relevant third parties to develop care plans which provide the support that will help the person achieve their identified goals.

-A counsellor works directly with their clients to help them address their mental health issuse.
-Counsellors provide the means for clients to look at their values, core beliefs and help them explore their behaviour patterns.
+If you’re asking yourself ‘what is the role of a counsellor?’, a registered counsellor works directly with their clients to help them address their mental health issues.
+Qualified counsellors provide the means for counselling clients to look at their values, core beliefs and help them explore their behaviour patterns.

 In doing so they can choose to change their behaviour and achieve some degree of mental wellness.
-Although clients may need additional support to help them develop the appropriate coping mechanisms.
+Although, counselling clients may need additional support to help them develop the appropriate coping mechanisms.

-In training, counsellors learn a number of therapeutic techniques, including marriage and couple’s therapy, family therapy, rehabilitation and vocational guidance.
-In some instances, also receiving training in forms of psychotherapy to enhance their services.
+In training, trainee counsellors learn a number of therapeutic techniques, including marriage and couple’s therapy, family therapy, rehabilitation and vocational guidance.
+In some instances, trainee counsellors also receive training in forms of psychotherapy to enhance their services.

 Education and Qualifications

-Social work requires at least an honours if not a postgraduate degree in social work, approved by Social Work England.
+Anyone researching how to become a social worker should know that social workers require at least an honours, if not a postgraduate degree in social work, approved by Social Work England.

-Generally, undergraduate degrees are full-time for three years, and postgraduate courses are full-time for two years.
+Generally, undergraduate social worker degrees UK are full-time for three years, and postgraduate social worker qualifications are full-time for two years.
 To get onto a postgraduate course, you’ll need to have work experience in a social work or social care setting.

-Both course levels include a practical element.
-This is generally supervised placements that can be up to seven hours a day, running over 200 days.
+Both levels of social work courses include a practical element.
+This is generally supervised social worker training placements that can be up to seven hours a day, running over 200 days.

-Once qualified, you must register with Social Work England and renew your registration every year.
-This requires ongoing training through continuing professional development (CPD).
+Once you become a newly qualified social worker, you must register with Social Work England and renew your registration every year.
+This requires ongoing training through Continuing Professional Development (CPD).

-To get started, you can study an Access to Higher Education Diploma (Social Work), enabling you to study at university.
+To start moving towards becoming a social worker, you can study an Access to Higher Education Diploma (Social Work) that enables you to study social worker qualifications at university.

-Counselling, on the other hand, doesn’t require a degree.
-You can get into this role through on the job training, a college course or by volunteering.
-However, most employers will want you to have professional training and be a member of a professional body.
-And for that you’ll need a qualification at foundation degree/diploma level.
+If you’re wondering how to become a counsellor, UK, this doesn’t require a degree.
+You can get into counselling jobs through on-the-job training, college counselling courses or by volunteering.
+However, most employers will want you to have professional clinical counsellor training and be a member of a professional body, and for that you’ll need a counselling qualification at foundation degree/diploma level.

 Having professional membership means you meet a certain level of standards and work in accordance with a set code of ethics.
-Once registered, you’ll also need to complete CPD courses.
-But you’ll have to plan, record and reflect on the activities within each to demonstrate your learning.
-Plus, you’ll be supervised within practice to enhance your skills.
-Presenting your client work to the supervisor and openly reflecting on the therapy process.
+Once you become a registered counsellor, you’ll also need to complete CPD courses, but you’ll have to plan, record and reflect on the activities within each to demonstrate your learning.
+Plus, you’ll be supervised within practice to enhance your skills, then present your client work to the counselling supervisor and openly reflect on the therapy process.

 You can study many counselling courses online that allow you to work towards professional body membership.

-For social workers, jobs are available in most areas.
-But this can depend on the size of the local population and the specialism you’ve chosen.
+Newly qualified social worker jobs are available in most areas, but this can depend on the size of the local population and the social work specialism you’ve chosen.
 Generally, social workers are employed by:

 - Children’s homes